skylarshaffer/skylarshaffer/README.md

 - brickapi: A fresh approach to brick database and APIs that seeks to solve the "subjectivity" problem with unique, flexible, objective, and consistent nested variants.
 - [graph-test](https://github.com/skylarshaffer/graph-test): A tool for testing for GraphQL vulnerabilities by domain.
 Currently full-stack, attempting to migrate to serverless.
 - A novel GraphQL introspection exploit.
+- greeblify: A 2D graphic generator that creates brick greeble on the fly.

 Bootcamp Project:
 - [alterplates](https://github.com/skylarshaffer/alterplates): A front-end application for generating vanity license plate suggestions.